 Let me show you how to create a smoothie bowl that is thick, creamy and simple to make over and over.
-These 4 smoothie bowl recipes use plant-based ingredients.
+These 7 smoothie bowl recipes use plant-based ingredients.
 Next time you’re in a smoothie rut, grab one of these smoothie bowl ideas and enjoy!

 Smoothie bowls are a great way to nourish and hydrate your body quickly.
 I love smoothies, yet sometimes I like to eat my snack/breakfast with a spoon and a little crunch… and that’s where smoothie bowls come in.
 As long as you get the consistency right, there’s no wrong ingredient to toss in, just like with green smoothies!

 We’ve all seen the beautiful açai bowl creations at smoothie bars, with their vibrant colors, fascinating swirls, and fresh toppings.
 You can achieve this at home, I’m serious!
 Here are my tips to the smoothie bowl ideas of your dreams.

-The perfect ingredients
+The Right ingredients

 How to get the perfect blend